GeoPlatform/geoplatform-demos/examples/tippecanoe/NHD/README.md

 # Introduction

 In order to create MVT tiles via TippeCanoe https://github.com/mapbox/tippecanoe it requires a GeoJSON file, high compute and memory servers, and the ability to create multiple variations of the tiles to determine which zoom ranges are best for each dataset.
-These steps make use of EC2 Spot intances to process the data.
+These steps make use of EC2 Spot instances to process the data.
 For demonstration the NHD dataset will be used to walk through the process.

 In order for TippeCanoe to work it requires the source file to be in a GeoJSON or .gz compressed version.
 Here you will find an example of how you can use EC2 to perform those actions leveraging Docker, ogr2ogr, gzip, Python and S3 to store the output.

 ## Specification Document

 This process is CPU and RAM intensive, requiring a minimum of 48gb of RAM to convert the the NHDFlowline dataset.
 Choosing an EC2 instance that has a high CPU count will improve the execution speed of the script.
 For best results, it's recommended to consult the [Instance Advisor](https://aws.amazon.com/ec2/spot/instance-advisor/) prior to requesting the EC2 spot instance.
-By selecting an Instance Type with a low Frequency of Interuption, there is a low chance of encountering any `instance-terminated-no-capacity` errors.
+By selecting an Instance Type with a low Frequency of Interruption, there is a low chance of encountering any `instance-terminated-no-capacity` errors.
 The *spec.json* is a working example which contains the parameters for requesting the spot instance.

 > Note: that the size of the EBS storage should be at least 200gb.
 The size of the *NHD_H_National_GDB.gdb* is ~86gb decompressed and intermediate geojson files will be 40gb+.
 Decompression of the Geodatabase is important for performance reasons.
 Also note that `SIGNIFICANT_FIGURES=6` is included to round to 6 decimal places.
-This may not always be apporaite for polyline and polygon geometry.
+This may not always be appropriate for polyline and polygon geometry.

 **Copying Source GDB**

-A one-time task of copying the source GDB to our S3 bucket was ran to reduce bandwidth cost to the provider and speed up re-occuring downloads of the geodabase to the Spot Instance where the user data scripts will be ran.
+A one-time task of copying the source GDB to our S3 bucket was ran to reduce bandwidth cost to the provider and speed up re-occurring downloads of the geodabase to the Spot Instance where the user data scripts will be ran.
 Run this just once from an EC2 in the us-east-1 region:

 ```bash
 aws s3 cp s3://prd-tnm/StagedProducts/Hydrography/NHD/National/HighResolution/GDB/NHD_H_National_GDB.zip s3://geoplatform-cdn-temp/tippecanoe/NHD/NHD_H_National_GDB.zip